 - Bright Futures

-As coverage is directly aligned with these evidence-based recommendations, it is important to recognize which patient populations are eligible for each preventive service without cost-sharing and which patients may require cost-sharing for the same services.
+As coverage is directly aligned with these evidence-based recommendations, it is important to recognize which patient populations are eligible for each preventive service without cost-sharing and which patients may require cost-sharing for the same services and to ensure precise coding for qualifying preventive services.

 It is critical that physicians and other health care providers clearly communicate to payers through careful documentation and coding for health care items and services.
 Otherwise, insurance plans may not know that they are solely responsible for paying the patient’s bill, thus burdening the patient with a surprise bill for a fully covered preventive service.

 Confusion and inconsistency persist among payers, physicians, and other health care providers in coding and paying claims for preventive services.
-The AMA developed coding guides to clarify the coding for patients covered by Medicare and commercial payers:
+The AMA offers the following coding guidance to improve the billing process for all.

 Current Procedural Terminology (CPT) modifier 33 can be used when billing for ACA-designated preventive services with a commercial payer.
 The addition of modifier 33 communicates to a commercial payer that a given service was provided as an ACA preventive service.
 The CPT modifier was developed to not only account for preventive services as defined under the ACA, it can also indicate unique circumstances (e.g., when a colonoscopy that was scheduled as a screening was converted into a diagnostic or therapeutic procedure).